 |HM||Eric Salb||Beware The Alcoves||25A: Belgian Blond Ale||GTA Brews|

 Toronto Brewer of the Year

 This award is given to the GTA Brews member with the most medal points in the competition.
-This year’s winner was Mike Vandervoort, for the 2nd year in a row!
+This year’s winner was Nick Hodowsky!

 Jon Mains Award for Top Brewer

 Awarded to the top overall entrant with the highest medal point count from beer categories.
-This award is new this year to honour of the memory of our friend Jon Mains.
-The winner of the 1st ever Jon Mains Award for Top Brewer was Alex Cochran, congrats!
+This award honours the memory of our friend Jon Mains.
+The winner of the 2019 Jon Mains Award for Top Brewer was Nick Hodowsky!

 The Henderson Cup is an award sponsored by Henderson Brewing Company.
 The top 10 GTA Brews entries from the competition are invited to re-submit a bottle to be judged by the staff at Henderson.
-The brewer of the winning entry got $1000 and gets to brew their beer on the big system for one of the Ides of February beer release.
-This year’s winner was Marcelo Paniza!
+The brewer of the winning entry got $1000 and gets to brew their beer on the big system for one of the Ides of February beer release (Feb 14th, 2020).
+This year’s winner was Chris Hughes!

 I’m very grateful to everyone that helped make this competition what it is today.
 We are lucky to have a very capable Crew, several of whom have dedicated several years to their roles.
 We're always searching for new Crew members that are looking to make an impact, please let me know if you are interested!
-We have our work cut out for us to make 2019 even better, but we’ll find a way.
-See you all at Brew Slam 2019!
+We have our work cut out for us to make next year even better, but we’ll find a way.
+See you all at Brew Slam 2020!